kubernetes/enhancements/keps/sig-scheduling/5142-pop-backoffq-when-activeq-empty/README.md

 1. If the activeQ is empty, then instead of waiting for a pod to arrive at the activeQ, popping from the backoffQ is tried.
 2. If the backoffQ is empty, then `pop()` is waiting for a pod as previously.
 3. If the backoffQ is not empty, then the pod is processed like the pod would be taken from the activeQ, including increasing attempts number.
-   It is poping from a heap data structure, so it should be fast enough not to cause any performance troubles.
+   It is popping from a heap data structure, so it should be fast enough not to cause any performance troubles.

 To support monitoring, when popping from the backoffQ, the `scheduler_queue_incoming_pods_total` metric with an `activeQ` queue and a new `PopFromBackoffQ` event label will be incremented.